FillmoreSNHUWork/CS465_MEAN_Stack_Project/README.md

 - **JSON**: A lightweight data-interchange format used to transfer data between the frontend and backend, ensuring efficient communication.

 ### Code Refactoring Instances
-- **Example**: Refactored the trip management components to use a common service for API calls, reducing redundancy.
-- **Benefits**: Improved code maintainability, reduced bugs, and enhanced UI consistency through reusable components.
+## Refactored and Dynamic Components

+1. **Trip Management Service**:
+   - Centralized API calls for CRUD operations.
+   - Reduced redundancy and improved maintainability.

+2. **User Authentication**:
+   - Created reusable authentication functions for login and registration.
+   - Simplified security management across different components.

+3. **UI Components**:
+   - Modularized common UI elements like headers, footers, and navigation bars.
+   - Enhanced consistency and ease of updates.

+4. **Form Handling**:
+   - Implemented dynamic form validation and error handling.
+   - Improved user experience with real-time feedback.

+5. **Routing**:
+   - Used Angular’s Router for dynamic navigation.
+   - Streamlined route management and lazy loading of components.

+6. **State Management**:
+   - Applied NgRx for managing application state.
+   - Improved performance and predictability of the app.

+7. **Data Services**:
+   - Consolidated data fetching logic into services.
+   - Reduced duplication and made the codebase cleaner.

 ## Testing

 ### API Testing and Security
-Testing methods include unit testing for individual functions, integration testing for API endpoints, and end-to-end testing for the entire application flow.
+End-to-end was used to test the entire application flow.
 Security layers such as JWT tokens were tested to ensure secure access to endpoints.
+We tested both the front, back and middleware individually.

 ## Reflection

 ### Course Impact on Professional Goals
-This course enhanced my skills in full-stack development, particularly in creating SPAs and managing NoSQL databases.
-I developed proficiency in Angular, Node.js, and MongoDB, making me a more versatile and marketable candidate in the tech industry.
+This course significantly enhanced my skills in full-stack development, particularly in creating single-page applications (SPAs) and managing NoSQL databases.
+Through hands-on projects, I developed proficiency in Angular, Node.js, and MongoDB, which are crucial for modern web development.

----
+Specifically, I learned to build dynamic, responsive frontends using Angular, create backends with Node.js and Express, and efficiently manage data with MongoDB.
+This experience directly translates to my current role as a software engineer, where these technologies are frequently used (api, back-end db ect).
+The practical knowledge gained has improved my ability to design scalable and maintainable applications, and gives me a great starting point for building future full-stack web-based applications.

 ## Table of Contents
 1. [Document Revision History](#document-revision-history)